markomarkovic/cyd-crypto-ticker/README.md

 - [Sunton](http://www.lcdwiki.com/) for the affordable ESP32 display boards
 - [LVGL](https://lvgl.io/) for the excellent embedded graphics library
 - [rzeldent](https://github.com/rzeldent) for the esp32_smartdisplay library
-- [CoinMarketCap](https://coinmarketcap.com/) for the cryptocurrency API
+- [Binance](https://binance.com/) for the free WebSocket cryptocurrency API
 - [Claude Code](https://claude.ai/code) for significant contributions to the code and documentation
 - The ESP32 and Arduino communities for excellent documentation and support